Pencils are an essential tool to have in most creative fields.

-From the pencils to the eraser, what else does an artist need?
+From the pencils to the eraser, what else does an artist need

-This mechanical pencil was made for writing, sketching and drawing.
+This mechanical pencil was made for writing, sketching, and drawing.

-It has a built in lead degree indicator on the clip.
+It has a built-in lead degree indicator on the clip.
 You just rotate the clip to align the desired degree between the arrows on the barrel.
 It is perfect for drawing and sketching.

 The integrated lead pointer at the top of the pencil can be pushed to release more lead.
 But also can be removed and used to sharpen the lead.

-This brand of mechanical pencils have been around and trusted for many years.
+This brand of mechanical pencils has been around and trusted for many years.
 Most pencils last consumers many years.
 The only thing that will need to be replenished is the lead as it is used.